Free ebook offering step-by-step guidance and tools to set up your performance management system.

 • Follow up later if needed, once emotions have settled

-If defensiveness is a recurring issue, consider using anonymous channels like surveys or HR feedback tools.
+If defensiveness is a recurring pattern, consider using anonymous channels such as surveys or HR feedback tools.

 What's the best way to document feedback you've given to your manager?

-Keeping a record protects you and helps track patterns over time.
+Keeping a record helps track patterns and provides clarity for both sides.
 Best practices include:

 • Note any agreements or next steps discussed